 Crucial: Victims of child sexual exploitation can be boys or girls, or have another gender identity.
-Sexual abusers can be women or men.
-They may target people of the same sex or opposite sex.
+Sexual abusers can be women or men or have another gender identity.
+They may target people of the same sex, opposite sex, or those who have another gender identity.
 No matter what your situation, you will be listened to, respected and helped.

 How does it happen?

 There are some behaviours we see when abusive grown-ups target young people and draw them into abusive sexual relationships.
-This is how it works:
+These are potential warning signs:

-- Adults show the boy or girl a lot of interest and affection at the beginning, making promises and telling them how important they are, how much they love them, and making them feel good.
-This could be in person or online.
+- Adults show the child a lot of interest and affection, make promises and tell them how important they are, how much they love them, and are kind.
+This can be in person or online.

-- Sometimes they ask young people to come back to their house with other adults, or go to parties, which makes them feel grown up.
+- They may ask young people to come back to their house with other adults, or go to parties.

-- They may be offered drugs and alcohol, and a place to stay.
+- They may be offered drugs and alcohol.

-- The child may get presents like clothes, a mobile phone, money, alcohol, cigarettes or drugs, either from the adult or from other people.
+- The child may be offered gifts.
 If the grooming is online they may offer gaming credits or other online rewards.